codescape/jira-scrum-poker/readme.md

 [![Build Status](https://travis-ci.org/codescape/jira-scrum-poker.svg?branch=master)](https://travis-ci.org/codescape/jira-scrum-poker)

+## Installation

+Installation of the Scrum Poker plugin from the Atlassian Marketplace is extremely easy: After installing the plugin from the Marketplace you just need to configure the estimation field used by Jira Software as shown in the first screenshot below.

+Congratulations!
+After that you are ready to start your first Scrum Poker session!

 ## Screenshots

 The configuration page enables the Jira administrator to set up the estimation field used by Jira Software to integrate seamlessly.